Why AZ-104 Is Still the Cloud Certification to Pass in 2026

 - Configure VM monitoring

-Week 6: App Service and Containers
+Week 6: ARM/Bicep, App Service, and Containers

-- App Service plans and deployment
+- App Service plans, scaling, deployment slots, and TLS

 Hands-on Labs:

-- Deploy container to ACI
+- Deploy a container to Azure Container Apps with scale-to-zero

 Weeks 7-8: Advanced Networking and Security